shivchander/nyc-buildings/README.md

 ### Prerequisites

-* Install Go
+- Install Go
-* Install mongodb
+- Install mongodb
-* Download the dataset
+- Download the dataset
-Dowload a copy of the dataset from https://data.cityofnewyork.us/Housing-Development/Building-Footprints/nqwf-w8eh Export as a .CSV file
+  Download a copy of the dataset from https://data.cityofnewyork.us/Housing-Development/Building-Footprints/nqwf-w8eh Export as building.csv file.
+Make sure the filename stays the same.
+Save it to the current project folder.

 MongoDB Driver